 Is There a Good Culture Benefits Platform?

 In conclusion - whether you hire for cultural fit, cultural add, or a combination of both, an organization's culture is an important part of company strategy .
-A good organisational culture, if nurtured, can be an asset, so it's important to protect it and consider it in your recruitment efforts.
+A good organizational culture, if nurtured, can be an asset, so it's important to protect it and consider it in your recruitment efforts.

-Qualee's culture benefits platform allows organisations unlimited access to tools that help to measurably improve their employee experience.
+Qualee's culture benefits platform allows organizations unlimited access to tools that help to measurably improve their employee experience.
 Create a strong and nurturing company culture with Qualee and sign up for our FREE Starter Plan today.